mongodb/genny/docs/generated/workloads.md

 The goal of this test is to exercise multiplanning.
 We create as many indexes as possible, and run a query that makes all of them eligible, so we get as many competing plans as possible.

-The original goal of this test was to demonstrate weaknesses of the SBE multiplanner when compared to the classic multiplanner.
+This test was originally created to demonstrate weaknesses of the SBE multiplanner when compared to the classic multiplanner.
 Mainly, the SBE multiplanner can't round-robin between plans, which means it has to run the list of plans sequentially, which means we can't short-circuit when the shortest-running plan finishes.

-We expect classic to have better latency and throughput than SBE on this workload, and we expect the combination of classic planner + SBE execution (PM-3591) to perform about as well as classic.